 Artemis with a bow and quiver

-- Skaði, or Skadi, is a goddess from Norse myths.
-Among other attributes related to snow like skiing and winter, Skadi is closely associated with bowhunting, essentially making her the Norse equivalent of Artemis or Diana, except her hunting grounds are the frozen mountains instead of the more temperate forests of the latter.
+Skaði, or Skadi, is a goddess from Norse myths.
+Among other attributes related to snow, like skiing and winter, Skadi is closely associated with bowhunting, essentially making her the Norse equivalent of Artemis or Diana.
+Except her hunting grounds are the frozen mountains instead of the more temperate forests of the latter.

-- Atalanta is a Greek heroine, the daughter of a prince, who was left in the wilderness by her father because she wasn't born a boy.
-As the legend goes, she was found by a mother bear - suspected to be Artemis herself in animal form - and subsequently raised by hunters who taught her the way of the bow and arrow.
-It was Atalanta who first struck Artemis's wrathful Calydonian Boar with an arrow, despite being only female on a team of legendary male heroes that included Jason and several Argonauts.
+Atalanta is a Greek heroine, the daughter of a prince, who was left in the wilderness by her father because she wasn't born a boy.
+As the legend goes, she was found by a mother bear - suspected to be Artemis herself in animal form, and subsequently raised by hunters who taught her the way of the bow and arrow.
+It was Atalanta who first struck Artemis's wrathful Calydonian Boar with an arrow, despite being the only female on a team of legendary male heroes that included Jason and several Argonauts.

-These female archers, whether fact or fiction, were known as the most legendary.
 Keep your compound bow safe from the elements with our Legend Apollo Compound Bow Case, which these archers definitely lacked, or visit our homepage for our extensive selection of archery accessories.